supahnerdy/Daaangn/README.md

 ### (DISCLAIMER)
 This project is **NOT** intended to be used for malicious purposes or to conduct any form of phishing attacks.
 This project was created strictly for educational purposes as part of an Information Technology class.
 It is intended to demonstrate how phishing websites can mimic the appearance of legitimate websites and how user data could be captured.
-Its functionality has now been disabled following the conculsion of the course and its final project.
+No functionality works and has now been disabled following the conculsion of the course and its final project.

 # "Fishing" Project